The Bankrate promise

-Points cards typically reward borrowers with a fixed amount of points per dollar spent and 1:1 redemption conversion.
+Points cards typically reward borrowers with a fixed amount of points per dollar spent and offer a 1:1 redemption conversion for several options.
 Every issuer has different rewards rates, conversion rates and redemption options, but you’ll typically be offered more redemption options with a points card than a cash back card.
 Many of the best credit card rewards programs, along with co-branded hotel cards and some co-branded airline cards, offer rewards in the form of points.

-With credit card point systems, you’re earning points instead of dollars.
-Because it’s essentially a different currency, this makes understanding the value of your rewards a bit more complicated than cash back.
+With credit card points systems, you’re earning points instead of dollars.
+Because it’s a different type of rewards currency, understanding the value of your rewards is a bit more complicated than it is with cash back cards.

-Miles-earning credit cards are a type of co-branded airline credit card — one notable exception here is the Capital One miles rewards program — that allow you to redeem rewards for flights, airport lounge access, seat upgrades and other travel-related expenses.
+Miles-earning credit cards are typically a type of co-branded airline credit card — one notable exception here is the Capital One miles rewards program — that allow you to redeem rewards for flights, seat upgrades and other travel-related expenses.
 These cards earn miles for every dollar that you spend and often offer boosted rewards rates for travel-related purchases.

-The Delta SkyMiles® Gold American Express Card, for example, is a great card for those who fly Delta frequently.
-It earns 2X miles on purchases at restaurants (plus takeout and delivery in the U.S.), U.S. supermarkets and Delta purchases.
+For example, the Delta SkyMiles® Gold American Express Card is a great card for those who fly with Delta frequently.
+It offers 2X miles on purchases at restaurants (plus takeout and delivery in the U.S.), at U.S. supermarkets and on eligible Delta purchases.
 It also offers 1X miles on all other purchases.
 The inclusion of non-travel bonus categories makes it a great card for everyday use.

-Credit card miles work in a way similar to points but are associated mainly with travel cards.
-As with points cards, you’ll earn a fixed amount of miles for every dollar you spend, although the rate could be higher in some purchase categories.
+Credit card miles work in a similar way to points, but they’re mainly associated with co-branded airline cards.
+As with points cards, you’ll typically earn a fixed amount of miles for every dollar you spend, although the rate could be higher in some purchase categories.

-If you’re using your miles to book a flight, you can typically redeem them by logging into your account during the booking process — and the same goes for booking a hotel.
-Some travel cards offer the option of letting you transfer miles to the issuer’s travel partners, which usually include airlines and hotels.
+If you’re using your miles to book a flight, you can typically redeem them by logging in to your account during the booking process — and the same goes for booking other types of travel.
+Some miles-earning travel cards allow you to transfer miles to travel partners, which usually include airlines and hotels.

 The bottom line

-If you think each type of rewards credit card could benefit you in a different way, consider accumulating several cards over time.
-This way, you can match all of your most common purchases with a card that rewards them at a high rate.
+If you think each type of rewards credit card could benefit you in a different way, you might want to consider accumulating several cards over time.
+That way, you can maximize your rewards earnings by using the right credit card for each type of purchase you make.